sagemath/trac_to_gh/Issue 4932.md

 # Issue 4932: fix solve_left_LU for matrix_double_dense, which was totally broken forever (?)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4932

 Original creator: was